 The Ketogenic Diet and Cholesterol

-Usually Cholesterol gets negative criticism, however in actuality, cholesterol plays numerous vital jobs in the body.
+Generally, Cholesterol gets negative criticism, however, in actuality, cholesterol plays numerous vital jobs in the body.
 For instance, cholesterol has functions including:

 - Forming structures of the brain